How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 It has never been easier to shop for shoes online, with shoe retailers like Nordstrom and Zappos offering free return shipping and unbeatable customer service.

-Sadly, it also has never been easier to create a fake website.
-To help protect fellow shoe lovers from these scammers, we put together this guide showing many ways to determine if a website is fake, fraudulent, or a scam.
+Sadly, it has also never been easier to create a fake website.
+To help protect fellow shoe lovers from these scammers, we put together this guide showing many ways to determine if a website is a scam.

 The following eight red flags should already tip you off that a website is a scam right at first glance.
 We’ll also show you websites to avoid and the ten best shoe stores online!